flare-foundation/attestation-client/deployment/README.md

 Additional required software:

 - *Docker* version 20.10.
-- *Docker-compose* version 1.29.2
+- *Docker Compose* version 1.29.2

 ## Prerequisites

 - A machine(s) with `docker` and `docker-compose` installed.
 - A deployment user in the `docker` group.
-- The Docker folder set to a amount that has sufficient disk space for Docker volumes.
+- The Docker folder set to a mount point that has sufficient disk space for Docker volumes.
 The installation creates several Docker volumes.

 ## Installation